statesman/shorthand/README.md

 ### In the head

 The `<head>` tag is in some weird-ass script tag.
-Search for `/head` to find the end of it and but this code after their `minmalist.js` call.
+Search for `/head` to find the end of it and put this code after their `minmalist.js` call.

 ``` javascript
 <!-- chartbeat head -->